gavineadie/ProcessDownLists/README.md

 # ProcessDownLists

-You'll be reading this only if you know quite a lot about the [Virtual AGC](https://www.ibiblio.org/apollo/) so I'm not not going to cover that very well documented material.
+You'll be reading this only if you know quite a lot about the [Virtual AGC](https://www.ibiblio.org/apollo/) project so I'm not not going to cover that very well documented material.

-This so-called `ProcessDownLists` command line application reads particular Apollo Guidance Computer source code files and generates tab separated value files that describe the data stream which is transmitted, in telemetry, from an Apollo capsule to ground stations for ultimate display on mission controllers' consoles.
+This so-called `ProcessDownLists` command line application reads particular Apollo Guidance Computer source code files and generates tab separated value (tsv) files that describe the data stream (the 'downlist', 100 words sent every two seconds) which is transmitted, in telemetry, from an Apollo capsule to ground stations for ultimate display on mission controllers' consoles.

-In the Virtual AGC project, those tsv files are used by the `yaTelemetry` application to display that data
+In the Virtual AGC project, those tsv files are used by the `yaTelemetry` application to display that data as sent from an emulated AGC.

 ### The application

 `ProcessDownLists` is written in Swift.
-It is what, in my youth, I would have called a `GLP` (Grungy Little Program) in that it started simple and unstructured as a `main` program that called a sequence of function that progressive translated the AGC source to the tsv files.
-As I learned how the AGC source was structured, the program grew too.
+It is what, in my youth, I would have called a 'GLP' (Grungy Little Program) in that it started simple and unstructured as a `main` program that called a sequence of function that progressive translated the AGC source to the tsv files.
+As I learned how the AGC source was used, the program grew to cope.

-Each mission's AGC code contains a file named `DOWNLINK_LISTS.agc`.
-These are the files which describe the several 'downlists' for each mission, and which `ProcessDownLists` reads.
-Given the constraints of the day, the programmers employed some tricks to use as little AGC memory as possible; in particular, when the same groups of words were to be transmitted in different flight modes (Coasting, Rendezvous, Descent, etc), those groups were separated into common blocks and included in that mode's 'downlist', as necessary.
+Each Apollo mission's AGC code contains a file named `DOWNLINK_LISTS.agc`.
+These files are the the part which describe the several 'downlists' for each mission, and which `ProcessDownLists` reads.
+Given the constraints of the day, the programmers employed clever tricks to use as little AGC memory as possible; in particular, when the same groups of words were to be transmitted in different flight modes (Coasting, Rendezvous, Descent, etc), those groups were separated into common sections and included in that mode's 'downlist', where necessary.

 `ProcessDownLists` has to deal with two challenges.
-One is the intricate process of gathering the above mentioned 'common blocks' and inserting them at the right place in each 'downlist'.
+One is the intricate process of gathering the above mentioned 'common blocks' and inserting them at the right places in each 'downlist'.

 The other challenge is that the AGC source code in the `DOWNLINK_LISTS.agc` files cannot be sufficiently descriptive to provide all that's needed.
-For example, the instruction `3DNADR APOGEE` means add the __three__ 'words', at the address labeled `APOGEE`, to the 'downlist'.
+For example, the instruction `3DNADR APOGEE` means add the __three__ 'words', starting at the address labeled `APOGEE`, to the 'downlist'.
 However, without recourse to other parts of the source code, there's no information about what the following 'words' might be, and this is compounded by some 'words' actually being two 'half-words'.

 I suspect this was an issue for the original authors too because the comment fields of each line contain the necessary information.
-The challenge continues because these comments are just that, comments, so not constrained to strict format, though some conventions are, mostly, followed.
+The challenge continues because these comments are just that, comments, so not constrained to strict format.
+Some conventions are, mostly, followed but the interpretation of the comment fields is complicated and involved some trial and error -- and some errors may remain.

 ### Platform and Use

-As mentioned `ProcessDownLists` is written in Swift.
-It was authored on a Mac but, since it's a command line executable, it has no need for any Mac-specific usages and can be built and run on Linux too.
+As mentioned, `ProcessDownLists` is written in Swift.
+It was authored on a Mac but, since it's a command line executable, it has no need for any Mac-specific usages and can be built and run on Linux too (and, maybe, Windows too).

 In it's current state (remember, GLP), `ProcessDownLists` expects to find the Virtual AGC project at `~/Developer/virtualagc/` and will write all it's output to `~/Desktop/Downlist/`.

 ```
    cd ~/Developer/ProcessDownLists